ismet55555/nvim/.github/README.md

 		- `git clone https://github.com/ismet55555/nvim.git ~/AppData/Local/nvim`

 2. Open `nvim` by entering `nvim`

-3. Within `nvim`, initalize Packer package manger setup
+	- This should initialize `PackerSync`, let it finish
-	- `:PackerSync`
+	- If it does not, enter `:PackerSync`

 3. Within `nvim`, install all that apply:
 	- `:Mason` - Select item and press `i`